r-huijts/fontys-ict-applied-genai-showcase/README.md

 ## 🤝 Contributing

-We welcome contributions from all MA-AAI-MC students!
+We welcome contributions from all MA-AAI- students!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to add your research implementation.

 ## 📄 License